Union Bridge family converts Linwood Mill into architectural salvage business

-Standing in the new woodworking shop they recently built in the Linwood Mill, father-and-son team Richard and Doug Blacksten explained their vision for revitalizing the old building.
+Standing in the new woodworking shop they recently built in the Linwood Mill, Richard Blacksten and his son, Doug, explained their vision for revitalizing the old building.

-"We want to help people add a little bit of history to their houses," Doug said.
+"We want to help people add a little bit of history to their houses," Doug Blacksten said.

-The family plans to use Richard's architectural salvage inventory to assist homeowners looking for matching materials.
+The family plans to use Richard Blacksten's architectural salvage inventory to assist homeowners looking for matching materials.
 They also plan to sell customized repurposed pieces.

-"It's material that you can't just go out to Lowe's and buy," Doug said.
+"It's material that you can't just go out to Lowe's and buy," Doug Blacksten said.

 Dave Keefer, of Linwood, said he thinks the Blackstens' business is "a great thing."